Bolus and Barbells—Heavy Weight Champion Inspires

 Due to his dedication and consistency, Rodney managed to transform his body.
-He dropped his body fat from 32% to 18%!
+He dropped his body fat from 32 percent to 18 percent!
 However, it became apparent to him that he was not built with the right proportions for his original goal of competing in bodybuilding.
 Feeling at a loss, he entered the gym one night and found a flyer for a powerlifting meet.
 He thought to himself, “I already enjoy doing these lifts and going heavy, so why not jump in and compete?”

 Just like that, with very little training, Rodney competed at 210 pounds and won second place in the deadlift and first place in the bench press.
 He discovered that he truly enjoyed competing, and all the training and nutrition changes had greatly improved his blood glucose control.
 His body was fitter, stronger and less prone to illness.

 To date, Rodney has competed in eight different strongman competitions.
 Last year he was able to deadlift a car to help raise money for diabetes awareness.
-He also lifts atlas stones, throws kegs, and pulls firetrucks, semi-trucks and more!
-“It has been extremely fulfilling showing diabetics everywhere that it doesn’t have to define who we are — I am a strongman first and a diabetic second.”
-Rodney is also an admin for the Type 1 Diabetic Athletes Facebook group, which is an incredible wealth of knowledge, advice, support and acceptance.
+He also lifts atlas stones, throws kegs and pulls firetrucks, semi-trucks and more!
+“It has been extremely fulfilling showing people with diabetes everywhere that it doesn’t have to define who we are—I am a strongman first and a person with diabetes second.”
+Rodney is also an admin for the type 1 Diabetic Athletes Facebook group, which is an incredible wealth of knowledge, advice, support and acceptance.

 Bolus and Barbells and Beyond

 I asked Rodney what Bolus and Barbells means to him.
-“Bolus and Barbells combines my love of fitness with my devotion to Type one advocacy,” he explained.
-“I want to reach as many Type 1 diabetics as possible, and give them the information and support to achieve understanding of their condition so they can reach any goal they desire.
+“Bolus and Barbells combines my love of fitness with my devotion to type 1 advocacy,” he explained.
+“I want to reach as many people with type 1 diabetes as possible, and give them the information and support to achieve understanding of their condition so they can reach any goal they desire.
 The support from the diabetes community has been astounding.
 Everyone recognizes that this type of support doesn’t yet exist, and we are filling a desperately needed void.”